bazelbuild/bazelisk/README.md

   This will tell Bazelisk to use the exact version specified in the file when running in your workspace.
   The fact that it's versioned inside your repository will then allow for atomic upgrades of Bazel including all necessary changes.
   If you install Bazelisk as `bazel` on your CI machines, too, you can even test Bazel upgrades via a normal presubmit / pull request.
   It will also ensure that users will not try to build your project with an incompatible version of Bazel, which is often a cause for frustration and failing builds.
+(But see the note below about ensuring your developers install Bazelisk.)

 Before Bazelisk was rewritten in Go, it was a Python script.
 This still works and has the advantage that you can run it on any platform that has a Python interpreter, but is currently unmaintained and it doesn't support as many features.